15 June 1985

 With the economic and financial crisis and the challenges linked to the Europe 2020 objectives, AER pursued to be the European regions’ partner for growth.
 The AER strategy 2013-2020 opened up a new chapter in the promotion of regions in Europe.
 Turning from the motto “Europe of the regions” to the concept “Europe with the regions”, AER placed itself as a key actor of the multi-level governance advocated by the Lisbon Treaty.

 Back then, the question of decentralization was widely debated; can it really foster economic growth?
 An AER study entitled From Subsidiarity to success: The impact of decentralization on economic growth indeed proved that decentralization promotes enduring economic growth.

 In 2010, marking its 25th anniversary, AER updated its Regionalism Report and presented a Position on EU “Europe 2020” strategy.

 The setting up of concrete partnerships with thematic networks and the opening towards the business world allowed AER to give a new impulse to the actions of regional political leaders all over Europe, and beyond.

 The year 1985 was proclaimed by the United Nations as the International Youth Year.
 The same year AER launched its first programme, Eurodyssey, designed to promote and encourage youth mobility.

-In 2008, AER established the Youth Regional Network, Europe’s first and only platform of regional youth councils, parliaments and organisations.
+In 2008, the AER established the Youth Regional Network, Europe’s first and only platform of regional youth councils, parliaments and organisations.